vapvarun/knowx/readme.txt

 == Description ==
-Knowx is build with WP Rig for your knowledge base.
+KnowX is build with WP Rig for your knowledge base.

-== Knowx Child Theme ==

-There are multiple ways you can use a child theme with the Knowx Theme, Use any one method mentioned below to create a child theme or use a child theme we have created.

-1. Download the child theme from Github - https://github.com/knowx/knowx-child-theme
-2. More information on creating child theme - https://codex.wordpress.org/Child_Themes

-== Knowx License ==
+== Know License ==

-Knowx is licensed under the GNU General Public License v3.0 (or later) More details here: https://www.gnu.org/licenses/gpl-3.0.html
+KnowX is licensed under the GNU General Public License v3.0 (or later) More details here: https://www.gnu.org/licenses/gpl-3.0.html

-Knowx is based on WP Rig https://github.com/wprig/wprig, WP Rig is released under GNU General Public License v3.0 (or later).
+KnowX is based on WP Rig https://github.com/wprig/wprig, WP Rig is released under GNU General Public License v3.0 (or later).

 == Copyright ==

-Knowx is distributed under the terms of the GNU GPL.
+KnowX is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by